xkollar/xkollar.github.io/data/posts/2020-11-23-bash-interview-echo.markdown

 Interviews are funny.
 You have only very little time to find out whether participating sides are a good match or not.
 On many different levels: from personal to technical.
-Traditionally it is established by series of questions and answers (ideally not one sided...).
+Traditionally it is established by a series of questions and answers (ideally not one-sided...).

 Good questions are not necessarily about correct answer but they will let you see someone's thought process, will allow for a conversation about it,